DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: The DTR Bandit Problem

 To simplify notation we let $\alpha = \min\{\alpha_1, \alpha_2\}$. \end{assumption}

-Differently from existing literature, we impose the margin condition on the difference between $Q$-functions, rather than the difference between mean reward functions.
-Moreover, since the second-stage covariate distribution is directly affected by the implemented algorithm, we explicitly require the margin condition to hold in the second stage for each initial-stage arm.
+Differently from existing literature, we impose the margin condition on the difference between $Q$-functions, rather than the mean reward functions.
+Moreover, because the second-stage covariate distribution is directly affected by the implemented algorithm, we explicitly require the margin condition to hold in the second stage for each initial-stage arm.

 Intuitively, the margin condition quantifies the concentration of contexts very near the decision boundary, which measures the difficulty of determining the optimal arm.
 When either $\alpha_1$ or $\alpha_2$ is very small, the $Q$-functions in the corresponding stage can be arbitrarily close to each other with high probability, so even very small estimation error may lead to suboptimal decisions.
 In contrast, when both $\alpha_1$ and $\alpha_2$ are very large, either the $Q$-functions are the same so that pulling which arm does not matter, or they are separated apart from each other with sufficient probability so that the optimal arm is easy to identify.
-Note that, unless $\alpha_1=\alpha_2=\infty$, the assumption does \emph{not} exclude two actions having arbitrarily close $Q$-function values; it only controls the distribution of such differences.